nienkeboomsma/dokugaku/README.md

 # What is it?

-Dokugaku is a tool to help Japanese learners read manga and novels.
+Dokugaku (読学) is a tool to help Japanese learners read manga and novels.

 You upload the manga and novels you want to read and it will show you (1) what percentage of the words in that work you already know and (2) what words are most common in that particular work, in the series it belongs to or across all uploaded works.
 This way you can make an informed decision about what works to read first and what words would be most useful to learn.
+It also includes a manga reader and novel reader with support for third-party tools such as Yomitan.

 # Scope of this project